Opened 10 years ago

 In writing a unit test, I found a previous bug that sorta needs to be addressed in order to fix this ticket.

-Short version: because of an accident of implementation, it was possible to pass a malformed meta_query
+Short version: because of an accident of implementation, it was possible to pass a malformed meta_query when using the who parameter and still have the meta_query recognized.

-Long version: https://core.trac.wordpress.org/browser/tags/4.5.1/tests/phpunit/tests/user/query.php?annotate=blame&marks=690-693#L670 shows that a passing test is using improper syntax for meta_query
+Long version: https://core.trac.wordpress.org/browser/tags/4.5.1/tests/phpunit/tests/user/query.php?annotate=blame&marks=690-693#L670 shows that a passing test is using improper syntax for meta_query:

 is missing a level of nesting.
 It should be:

-that it will accidentally work.
+In the vast majority of cases, the improperly nested syntax described above will simply be ignored by WP_Meta_Query.
+It's only when combined with who in the context of WP_User_Query that it will accidentally work.
 So, while it's technically a compatibility break to remove this support (which inadvertently happens with class-wp-user-query.4.diff), I think it's an acceptable break that is very unlikely to affect anyone.

 Good call.
 It should be possible to rearrange this so that 'who' is added as a 'meta_query' clause instead of overriding 'meta_key' and 'meta_value'.
 The

-params work this way.
+roles/role__in/role__not_inparams work this way.